 I received my PhD in Social Psychology, but I have transitioned into the field of marketing.
-What ties these two fields together for me is my interest in the ways in which people make decisions in their daily lives.
+What ties these two fields together for me is my interest in the ways in which people make decisions in their daily lives, especially when other people are involved.

 Below you will find examples of how that interest has led to published papers, and some hopefully-soon-to-be published ones, as well.
 Please see my CV for my other ongoing research projects, and don’t hesitate to contact me with questions about them.